-The Company has strictly performed its responsibilities as an enterprise for quality and safety, and has implemented quality management in strict compliance with the requirements of the ISO9001 system.
-The Company established the quality management department and the supply chain supervision office to build and implement product quality plans, quality control and improvement endeavors in an all-round manner.
+The Company has strictly performed its responsibilities as an enterprise for quality and safety, clearly declared that the Chairmen is primary responsible person for quality and safety of products, and has implemented quality management in compliance with the requirements of the ISO9001 system.
+In terms of the quality, the Company implemented the "Departments and Regions" management, under which the quality management department is responsible for building and implementing product quality plans, quality control and improvement endeavors in an all-round manner.